Department Campus Address:

 Most of these opportunities are local, but students who find internships outside the Cincinnati area may make arrangements to receive credit for such internships as well.
 Students who have taken advantage of the program have often found the experiential learning provided to be extremely helpful in making career decisions and in adding value to their resumes.

-The Department of Political Science offers two internship tracks: the first one is administered by the department through POL 4090 on occasions when students arrange Internships on their own.
-Note that POL 4090 is scheduled infrequently depending on faculty availability and students may not have this opportunity every semester or every year.
+The Department of Political Science suggests two ways to complete internship for academic credit: the first type is administered by the department through POL 4090 on occasions when students arrange Internships on their own.
+Note that POL 4090 is scheduled during Fall Semesters but students can start and possibly complete part of their internship earlier (e.g. in the spring and in the summer).
+If the internship starts late in the fall and continues in the winter or wpring, the student will be assigned an "In Progress" (SP) grade until the experience is complete.
 If you are interested to pursue this pathway, contact Dr. Ivanov at Ivan.Ivanov@uc.edu.

 The second type of internship is offered through the Division of Experience-Based Learning and Career Education (UC ELCE, 7th Level Joseph A. Steger Student Life Center, PO Box 210115).
 As a part of the UC ELCE Internship Program students can earn 6 or more credits, all of which will count toward their total university credits.
 3 of these credits can count toward coursework in Political Science (POL) and International Affairs (INTA) if the internship experience is relevant to these major programs.
 Similarly, students enrolled in the International Human Rights (IHR) or Security Studies Certificate (SSTD) certificate programs can have 3 credits of relevant internship experience applied toward their certificate coursework.